 - Black/Orange – black body, band with black exterior and orange interior

-Tapping on a layup position will provide you with a distance to the layup removing uncertainty if you don’t want to attack a well-guarded green.
+Tapping on a layup position will provide you with a distance to the relevant zone, removing uncertainty if you don’t want to attack a well-guarded green.

 - Your score.